-Over the past year we have improved our ethical due diligence by ensuring our Modern Slavery policies outlined above are being adhered too within our supply chain.
-We have exhibited this through social audits and ethical visits, with all supplier sites having an active third-party ethical audit or site visit from Lovering Foods CSR department.
+Over the past year we have improved our ethical due diligence by ensuring our Modern Slavery policies outlined above are being adhered to within our supply chain.
+We have exhibited this through social audits and ethical visits, with all supplier sites having an active third-party ethical audit.